Air Conditioner - Ice On Indoor Coils

 Defrosting Ice on the Coils

-On models that have just an On/Off setting turn the switch to OFF.
-The quickest way to defrost the coils is turn the unit off and allow the room air temperature melt the ice.
+• On models that have just an On/Off setting turn the switch to OFF.
+The quickest way to defrost the coils is turn the Air Conditioner off and allow the room air temperature to melt the ice.
 To help speed up the process you can turn the Fan speed to Low; however, this can cause the dripping water to be blown back into the room.
 After the coils have defrosted, set the temperature control to the middle or warmer setting and set the fan speed at HI-Cool.